Science + Pipeline

 Sphingolipid metabolism is disrupted by cancers, functioning as a critical survival pathway for tumor cells while also promoting proliferation, migration angiogenesis, and immune evasion.

-Scientific and clinical evidence to date suggests that BXQ-350 has the potential to improve cancer treatment for patients through its monotherapy benefits and combination with chemotherapeutics that have neuropathy side-effects by reducing the neuropathy that patients experience, allowing for better quality of life with fewer dose reductions due to neurotoxicity.
+Scientific and clinical evidence to date suggests that BXQ-350 has the potential to improve cancer treatment for patients through its monotherapy benefits and in combination with chemotherapeutics.
+BXQ-350 has demonstrated a reduction in dose-limiting side effects of some chemotherapeutics, allowing for better quality of life with fewer dose reductions.

 Generally well-tolerated BXQ-350 has shown preliminary safety and tolerability in a Phase 1 clinical trial across several solid tumor types.

-Neuroprotective propertiesBXQ-350 has the potential to reduce intensity with delayed onset of chronic neuropathy in patients who are either actively receiving chemotherapy or who have previously received chemotherapy.
+Neuroprotective propertiesBXQ-350 has the potential to reduce intensity with delayed onset of neurotoxicities in patients who are actively receiving chemotherapy.

 Case Studies